for Students without Disabilities

 Compliance with the law must be a decision made by each family.
 OCEANetwork or the Home School Legal Defense Association will tell you that if a law is not in direct conflict with your beliefs, you are well advised to comply.
 Noncompliance without good cause jeopardizes the freedoms of all home educators.

 From a religious freedoms standpoint, there are godly men who believe that noncompliance on the grounds of first amendment rights has a good chance of being upheld in court.
-A family who chooses not to comply for religious reasons should review the information dealing with the Home School Legal Defense Association.
+A family who chooses not to comply for religious reasons should review the information provided by the Home School Legal Defense Association.

 Thanks to the 1999 law, home educators have more freedom to homeschool without government intrusion.
 OCEANetwork worked hard to obtain homeschool freedom in Oregon and continues to monitor the homeschool laws to protect that freedom.
 You can help, too, by becoming an OCEANetwork Supporting Family and signing up to receive OCEANetwork Alerts via email.